RhinoSecurityLabs/cloudgoat/scenarios/sns_secrets/README.md

 ## Summary

-In this scenario, you are provided with AWS credentials.
-You need to enumerate permissions and realize you have permissions to list and subscribe to SNS topics.
-Use Pacu's new modules "sns__enum" and "sns__subscribe" to subscribe to the topic.
-You will receive an email from the topic with an API Key as a debug message.
-Then, use the AWS CLI to enumerate the API Gateways to find the API Gateway path, method, stage, and resource.
-Finally, do a curl request with the API key to get the final flag.
+In this scenario, you are given AWS credentials.
+Your task is to enumerate permissions and discover that you have the ability to list and subscribe to SNS topics.
+Use Pacu's new modules, "sns__enum" and "sns__subscribe," to subscribe to the topic.
+You will receive an email from the topic containing an API Key as a debug message.
+Next, use the AWS CLI to enumerate the API Gateways and find the path, method, stage, and resource of the API Gateway.
+Finally, perform a curl request with the API key to retrieve the final flag.

 ## Exploitation Route